 1920s - A reunion was held at Johnson's Chapel near Confluence, Somerset County.
 Among the attendees was the family of Joseph and Sadie (Minerd) Luckey and their children, who drove from their home in Dawson, Fayette County.
 The Luckeys became lost in the country on the mountain roads but finally arrived at the destination before it was too late.

 1928 - August 11 - Confluence, PA - The Aug.
 9, 1928 edition of the Meyersdale Republic reported that at a Confluence Borough Council meeting, "Permission was granted the Minerd family to hold their annual reunion on the confluence park on Saturday, August 11."
 Committee on arrangements: Frank Zearfoss, Richard Gorsuch and Larrie Hall.
 A local newspaper reported that the reunion was "well attended and all report a very enjoyable time."

 1929 - Confluence, PA - The family of Charles J. and Laura Jane (Minerd) Williams and their sons are known to have traveled to the reunion from Allenport, Huntingdon County, PA.
 An article in the Huntingdon Daily News (Aug.
 15, 1929) states: "T.B.
 Cramer and Mr. and Mrs. C.J.
 Williams and sons Edward and Andrew has returned home from a motor trip.
 While away they attended the Minerd reunion at Confluence, Somerset County, on Saturday.
 Among other towns visited were Somerset, Ohiopyle, Connellsville and Uniontown, Pa., and Cumberland, Md.
 They report a very fine time."

 1930 - Aug.
 9 - Shady Grove Park, Uniontown, PA - Elected leaders: Arnold Overholt, president; Ernest E. Minerd, secretary; Mary Adaline (Luckey) Malone and Frank Zearfoss, general committee; Bess (Minerd) Lemon, speakers committee; Dr. Paul David Luckey, sports committee; Edith (Erwin) Minerd, invitation committee; Andrew Luckey, refreshment committee; Frank Woodmancy, publicity committee; and Dr. Harold "Daniel" Minerd, transportation committee.
-The Connellsville Daily Courier reported in its issue of July 8, 1930:
+The Connellsville Daily Courier and Somerset Daily American each ran articles ahead of time, reading: